 - 7. Strain it into a bowl through a strainer, add the olive oil until you have a dressing you like the taste of, then add the finely chopped piece of ginger and its syrup and season to taste.

-- 8. Throw half the roughly chopped cilantro and mint into the salad, add the dressing, and toss with your fingers to amalgamate well.
+- 8. Throw half the roughly chopped cilantro and mint into the salad, add the dressing, and toss with your hands to amalgamate everything well.
 Throw in the rest of the herbs and serve.

 Hungry for more?
 Chow down on these: